confuzedskull/G2/readme.txt

 Controls:
 <Mouse>
 -left click object to select
--left drag box around objects to select multiple -right click empty space to set rally point and make selected object move to it -right click an object to make selected object follow it -right hold to have selected object follow cursor
+-left drag box around objects to select multiples -left click empty space to deselect
+-right click empty space to set rally point and make selected object move to it -right click an object to make selected object follow it -right drag to have selected object follow cursor
 <Keyboard>
 -W,A,S,D to move up,left,down,right
 -Q and E to rotate